 Lake Pueblo State Park

 The reservoir is also one of Colorado’s top fisheries for walleye, wiper, and bass.
-Fisherman are welcomed as fishing is permitted almost anywhere in the park.
+Fishermen are welcome as fishing is permitted almost anywhere in the park.
 Like many state parks, swimming is not permitted in the reservoir itself, but the park features a designated summer swim beach on the Arkansas River, complete with its own sandy shores.

 These state parks nearby Colorado Springs make a great base for adventuring into central Colorado and further down the southern front range.
 For those looking to explore some of the northern front range’s top gems, you should consider these state parks near Denver.
 All ten of them can be found within an hour’s drive of Denver.